eqNj/eqN-PD2-Filter/README.md

 Further refined the 'green dot' added to the end of high defense, non-superior non-magic (white) runeword bases that signifies a good roll.

-Added new Diamond recipes to applicable magic crafting base and stacked Diamond descriptions when using the 'ShowRecipes' filter level.
+Added new Diamond recipes to applicable magic crafting base and stacked Diamond descriptions when using the 'Show Recipes' filter level.

 Added new LLD tags and high level tags for daggers that would be good for Blade/Kick/MA Assassin and Poison Strike Necromancer.